idiap/bob/doc/index.rst

 =======================

 |project| is a free signal-processing and machine learning toolbox
-developed by the Biometrics group at `Idiap`_ Research Institute, Switzerland.
+originally developed by the Biometrics group at `Idiap`_ Research Institute, Switzerland.
 The toolbox is written in a mix of `Python`_ and `C++`_ and is designed to be both efficient and reduce development time.

 * To learn about this project's motivations and history, visit :doc:`Motivation`.